Ben McCollum

-Benjamin M. McCollum (born April 12, 1981) is the men's basketball head coach at Northwest Missouri State University in Maryville, Missouri.
+Benjamin Matthew McCollum (born April 12, 1981) is an American basketball coach who is currently the head men's basketball coach at the University of Iowa.

+Biography

 McCollum was born in Iowa City, Iowa, and grew up in Storm Lake, Iowa, where he graduated from St. Mary's High School in 1999.
-He played basketball for two years at North Iowa Area Community College before transferring in 2001 to Northwest, where he played for Steve Tappmeyer as the school made its first Elite Eight appearance.
+He played basketball for two years at North Iowa Area Community College before transferring in 2001 to Northwest Missouri State, where he played for Steve Tappmeyer as the school made its first Elite Eight appearance.
 He graduated from Northwest in 2003 with a degree in business finance and received a master's degree in athletic administration from the school in 2004.

-He was an assistant coach at Emporia State University from 2004 to 2008, then joined Northwest as its head coach in 2009.
+He was an assistant coach at Emporia State University from 2004 to 2008, then was named the head coach Northwest Missouri State in 2009.

 McCollum's team struggled the first two seasons with records of 12–15 in 2009–10 and 10–16 in 2010–11.
-In the 2011–12 season, his team went 22–7, won the regular-season MIAA crown and played in the first round of the NCAA tournament.
+In the 2011–12 season, his team went 22–7, won the regular-season MIAA crown and played in the first round of the Division II NCAA tournament.
 In 2012, he was honored for the turnaround with the Clarence Gaines Award as the best NCAA Division II coach.

+His teams then went onto greater success, reaching the Division II Sweet 16 three years in a row from 2014 to 2016.
+In 2017, he won the first of four DII national championships at Northwest Missouri State.
+His teams went on to with the national championship in 2019, 2021, and 2022.
+He also won the Clarence Gaines Award again in 2020 and 2022.
+McCollum finished his Northwest Missouri State career with four national titles.

+McCollum was hired as head coach of the Drake Bulldogs in 2024.
+After taking the Bulldogs to the second round of the NCAA tournament in his first year with the school, he was named the head coach at Iowa on March 24, 2025.

+Personal life

+McCollum is married and has three children.
+His son Peyton was offered a roster spot on the basketball team upon his hire at Iowa.